Real-Time Data Visibility Hot Topic at the Supply Chain & Logistics Summit

 Colgate-Palmolive Executive Details Challenges of Supply Chain Data

-Unfortunately for Colgate-Palmolive, they are not a RateLinx customer so they have to do all of this the old fashioned way’with people.
+Unfortunately for Colgate-Palmolive, they are not a RateLinx customer so they have to do all of this the old fashioned way with people.
 It requires a team of nearly 50 people to manage the data.
-With our Enterprise Solution, the data management would be automatically handled by the software with very little human intervention.
+With our solutions, data management would be automatically handled by the software with very little human intervention.

 Predictive Analytics Will Revolutionize Supply Chain & Logistics Management